grahamrow/Muview2/README.md

 ```
 Otherwise, groups of files or entire directories can be loaded from the GUI.

+### Installation and Compilation
+Until the dust settles, please see release-specific instruction on the [releases](https://github.com/grahamrow/Muview2/releases) page.

 ### Planned Features
 Please let me know what would be useful!
 I don't plan to add any analysis capabilities.